Heaven Is Never Booked Up

 Heaven Is Never Booked Up (German: Der Himmel ist nie ausverkauft) is a 1955 West German romantic comedy film directed by Alfred Weidenmann and starring Hardy Krüger, Irene Galter and Peer Schmidt.
 It was shot at the Tempelhof Studios in West Berlin and on location around Berlin and Rome.
 The film's sets were designed by the art directors Emil Hasler and Walter Kutz.

+Synopsis

+Four student friends in West Berlin enjoy life despite their shortage of money.
+At the airport one day they encounter the attractive Italian Angelina Borelli and offer to give her a lift to her aunt's house.
+All take a romantic shine to her, but to their surprise she is interested in Michael, the shy economics student.
+When she has to go back to Italy, his academic work suffers.
+But an international football match in Rome allows him to reunite with her.